clems/NoaaCS/README.md

 Visualize earthquakes on map
 ----------------------------

-The package uses `leaflet` functions to visualize earthquakes on a map using `eq_map()` function.
-The map is automatically trimmed to display the input data frame.
+The package uses `leaflet` functions to show earthquakes on a map using `eq_map()` function.
 Optional annotations can be created using `eq_create_label()` function.
 The result is an interactive map where user can click on individual points to get details.